gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classIQNSolver.md

 * `electrostatic_potential` The electrostatic potential, the result of the poisson solver.
-* `electric_field_x` The x-component of the electric field, the gradient of the electrostatic potential.
-* `electric_field_y` The y-component of the electric field, the gradient of the electrostatic potential.
+* `electric_field` The electric field, the gradient of the electrostatic potential.
 * `allfdistribu` The distribution function.